 Click an issue key to see details of the issue, such as the description, status and assignee, without having to leave Stash:

-Click the issue key to see the issue in JIRA.
+Within the JIRA Issues view, click the issue key in the breadcrumb to see the issue in JIRA.
 This allows reviewers to gain important insight into the task that is being worked on, by seeing the comments and attachments on the issue.
 This also gives access into JIRA, so you can easily keep issues updated.

 Merging a pull request